picmi/help/docs/business/article/creating-business-users.md

 <prompt>

-All users have the same access
+All users have the same access and get notified on an accepted application

 </prompt>